ZaxLofful/Lofful-s-WoW-Classic-Addons/README.md

 Auctioner - Basically An Auto-Auction Addon

 When you open the auction house it adds extra tabs that are very usefull and will auto-calc prices and stacks for you.
 Super easy to make money this way.
+You can scan the whole AH, whic the "play" button.
+It will save prices for everything so you can review it when out in the field.

 ZPERL - UI Addon that makes everything moveable and themeable.
 I use this to arange my addons party portraits (including my own) into a better view.